Moon-Crust/Video-Frame-By-Frame-Decoder/README.md

 7 .
 Select the folder you want to store the images (Recommend to choose mp4 under few seconds or a specefic scene that need the enhancement as a 1 minute or more can
     generate thousends of frame)

+  # Encoding
+0 .
+Swich to Video Encode

+1 .
+Select the folder you Decoded the frames

+2 .
+Select the folder you want to save the video

 # Importent message